 The seminar deals with current topics in the field of strategic organization and innovation research.
 Participation in the seminar will enable students to independently explore a research topic in a written paper.
 Students will get acquainted with basic literature research techniques and will learn how to organize and structure their research.
-Furthermore, students will be introduced to presentation techniques and how to present research findings.

-Students learn how to conduct high quality research in the areas of Organization & Innovation, they will independently write a paper about a topic in Organization & Innovation and present and discuss their results in class.
+Students learn how to conduct high quality research in the areas of Organization & Innovation, they will independently write a paper about a topic in Organization & Innovation.
 Successful seminar attendance qualifies the students to write their master thesis at the Chair of Organization and Innovation.

-Necessary: Innovation Management (MAN 690) or Organizational Behavior (MAN 691) or Strategic Innovation Management (MAN 658) or Organisationstheorie (MAN 692) or IP Management (MAN 693), parallel attendance possible
+Necessary: Innovation Management (MAN 690) or Organizational Behavior (MAN 691) or IP Management (MAN 693), parallel attendance possible